 I'm a writer, editor, teacher & writing coach.
 I'm the author of three books published by university presses.
 My short-story collection, The Sweetheart Is In, is about Jews in Houston who try to be happy.
 Coincidentally, I grew up in Houston, trying to be happy.
 I now live in Chicago near Wrigley Field.
 I also wrote an essay collection, Holocaust Girls: History, Memory, & Other Obsessions, certain that the term "Holocaust Girls" would become a household word to describe people who love suffering and identify with the pain of Holocaust victims and others.
 I wrote the nonfiction chronicle The Adventures of Cancer Bitch about my breast-cancer diagnosis, mastectomy, chemo, and the decorations on my bald head.
 I teach creative writing at the University of Chicago Graham School and I work with writers one on one through my Red Fish Studio Writers' Workshop (see below).
 I also edit Another Chicago Magazine.
 I like writing in cafes such as the Bourgeois Pig, Bombastic, and Osmium though during the pandemic I write/wrote mostly in my office at home, late at night, which is the perfect time.
 I also draw and make collages, often during Zoom meetings.
 For a decade I was the worst member of a rowing team for breast-cancer survivors.
 I had the one criterion for membership so they couldn't kick me off.
 For exercise during the pandemic my husband and I walk at night and I stop to pull weeds and hypnotize rabbits.
-This photo of me was taken along the Seine.
-You can read about my earlier time in Paris here.

 RED FISH STUDIO: editing & coaching (& other teaching) testimonials